 Incorporate number sense activities in your lesson plans to reinforce key learning objectives.
 Download our daily lesson plan template and customize to suit your teaching style and children's needs.

-Good vs. poor number sense
+Good vs poor number sense

 Some children have stronger number sense than others.
 Struggles with number sense often appear early in children.
 Those with poor number sense could struggle with basic math, impacting how well they handle daily tasks such as time management and measuring.
 They may have more difficulty in estimating an answer and applying strategies to problem-solving.
-However, if a child has poor number sense, their skills can improve with practice, time, and patience, giving them the space to explore, get creative, and play with numbers.
+It’s important to be aware of the signs that a child may have poor number sense so you can start helping them improve it.
+There are ways to determine a child’s number sense in the classroom, even if they aren’t doing complex mathematics.

 Help your preschoolers develop their number sense